Bonne of Artois: Regent

 Their eldest son Charles succeeded as Count of Nevers.
 However, due to the child's minority, Bonne acted as regent from 1415 until 1424.
 She succeeded her aunt Jeanne d'Artois as Mademoiselle de Dreux and as Dame de Houdain.

 Duchess of Burgundy

 After Philip's death, Bonne married his nephew Philip the Good, Duke of Burgundy, on 30 November 1424 at Moulins-les-Engelbert.
 His first marriage to Michelle of Valois had produced no surviving issue and she had died young, so Philip married Bonne.

 Bonne is sometimes confused with Philip's biological aunt, also named Bonne of Burgundy (1379–1399) in part due to the papal dispensation required for the marriage which made no distinction between a marital aunt and a biological aunt.

 The marriage of Bonne and Philip lasted less than a year and produced no children.
 Bonne died on 15 September 1425 in Dijon.

 Issue

-She had two sons with her first husband, Philip II:
+Bonne and Philip of Nevers had: